emiliom/learning-resources/docs/howtocontribute.md

 8. Post this, you just have to wait and watch!
 If your pull request gets approved, then Congratulations! you made a contribution to open source :D

-3) We are extending an open invitation to anyone to join the COVID-19 Community Project experimenting with GeoHealth project integration to contribute and visualize data to Flatten the Curve March 23 - April 16
+We are extending an open invitation to anyone to join the COVID-19 Community Project experimenting with GeoHealth project integration to contribute and visualize data to Flatten the Curve March 23 - April 16.
+More information on this will be available soon.